keelancook/missions-center/cgcs-staff-information/wordpress/wordpress-mt.md

 * The date we are going to be opening the application (the day the application is going live!)
 * If the trip has a flight or not associated with it.
 * If the trip will be SEBTS-hosted, or church-hosted (like the Faith trip).
+    * Church-hosted information is needed for setting up trip application on the CGCS website and specific church-hosted applications on GravityForm.
-* The ministry focus of the trip (CMT, mercy min, women's min, etc)
+* The ministry focus of the trip (CMT, mercy min, women's min, etc) (Needed for HubSpot)

 There are various spots throughout the application that need updating: